Mexico’s lush jungle is home to some of the best treasures in the world like the mysterious and alluring underground sinkholes called cenotes.

 To help you capture amazing images on your vacation, we suggest bringing along a few photography items.
 This is the camera gear we have been using for several years that we absolutely recommend and love for traveling:

-If you want to learn more about best beginner photography gear, check out our super-informative camera gear article here.
+Pssst!
+If you want to learn more about the best beginner photography gear, check out our super-informative camera gear article here.